MALES-project/SpeckleCn2Profiler/paper.md

 For new users, the extensive documentation and examples provide a great starting point, helping them get up to speed quickly.
 Experienced users will appreciate the flexibility of the package, which allows for customization to meet specific research needs.

 # Acknowledgements
-The authors would like to acknowledge the Netherlands eScience Center for the funding provided under grant number NLESC.XXXX
+The authors would like to acknowledge the Netherlands eScience Center for the funding provided under grant number NLESC.SSIML.2022c.021.